OpenClinica/OpenClinica/README.md

 # Welcome!

 OpenClinica is an open source software for Electronic Data Capture (EDC) and Clinical Data Management (CDM) used to optimize clinical trial workflow in a smart and secure fashion.

-##Features
+Features include:

 - Build studies
 - Create eCRFs
 - Design rules/edit checks
 - Import/Export Data
 - Safe Data Migration
-- Schedule patient visits and more.
+- Schedule patient visits and much more.

 ## Getting Started